Distance: 24.4 miles out and back

 (A Best of the Best ride)

 Mt.
 Diablo is another of the three iconic Bay Area climbs.
 It’s less tranquil than Mt.
 Hamilton and less scenic than Mt.
 Tam, but it’s grand nonetheless.
 No other ride gives you such a distinct sense of “climbing a mountain.”
 It’s a long climb but never brutal until the last 100 yards.
 It’s an iconic ride, and there isn’t a serious cyclist in the Bay Area who hasn’t done it, many times.
 The view from the top is a tourist attraction, and for good reason—they say on a clear day a person looking north and east can see further than from any other spot on the planet except Kilimanjaro.
-You can see the mountains around Lake Tahoe.
+OK, that turns out to be a myth perpetrated by real estate developers—it’s not even the biggest view in California, Mt.
+Whitney’s being much larger—but you can see bits of 40 of the 58 California counties, you can see the mountains around Lake Tahoe, and you can see rock formations in Yosemite.
+That’s pretty cool.

 That being said, it’s not a ride I do for the scenery, though some love it.
 The foliage is standard East Bay hill shrub and grass, and the vistas, while large, are mostly of East Bay urban sprawl.
 There are nice wildflower blooms in season.